Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 In cases where the dentist’s evaluation of the quality of the tooth’s previously performed root canal treatment seems acceptable, the solution for this situation may be a minor surgical procedure referred to as an “apicoectomy with retrograde filling.”

-During this procedure, the tip of the tooth’s root is trimmed away (an apicoectomy is performed).
+During this procedure, the tip of the tooth’s root is trimmed away.
 The exposed root canal opening on this trimmed surface is then sealed by placing a filling (a “retrograde” filling).

 10) Contributing / Complicating factors.